Tightrope (film): Production

 Tightrope was filmed in New Orleans in the fall of 1983.
+Filming locations include the French Quarter, the Piazza d'Italia, the Dixie Beer Brewery, the Crescent City Connection (the second span of which is seen under construction), and the Creole Queen riverboat.

-While Tuggle retained the director's credit, Eastwood allegedly directed much of the movie after finding Tuggle worked too slowly.
+While Tuggle retained the director's credit, Eastwood reportedly directed much of the film himself after finding Tuggle too indecisive.

 Reception

 The film was released in United States theaters in August 1984.
 It eventually grossed $48 million at the United States box office.
 In its opening weekend Tightrope was number 1, taking in $9,156,545, an average $5,965 per theater.

 Critical response

 Tightrope received mostly positive reviews from critics.
-The film has an 85% freshness rating on Rotten Tomatoes, out of 13 reviews.
+It has an 86% "freshness" rating on Rotten Tomatoes, out of 14 reviews.
 Roger Ebert praised the film for taking chances by exploring the idea of a hard-nosed cop learning to respect a woman.
 He cites the film as "a lot more ambitious" than the Dirty Harry movies.
 Ebert's colleague Gene Siskel also praised the film during their on-air review of the film on At the Movies, crediting the performance of the villain, the relationship between Eastwood and Geneviève Bujold, and Eastwood doing "a terrific job risking his star charisma playing a louse" and also "taking us inside to see what it's really like to abuse women".
 Janet Maslin concluded that the film "isn't quite top-level Eastwood, but it's close."
-David Denby stated that as an actor he (Eastwood) "gave his most complex and forceful performance to date."
+David Denby stated that as an actor Eastwood "gave his most complex and forceful performance to date."